Our facility ensures precise analysis of your samples when properly prepared and submitted.

 Once you have completed the service request, you can prepare and submit your samples to the MSP Facility.

 Please contact us before submission.
-Certain classes of proteins need to be handled differently than others, the more we know about your system, the better the data.
-Protein samples for ESI are prepared in 50% acetonitrile 50% water with 0.1% formic acid.
-Slightly acidic conditions are necessary to facilitate protonation
+Different classes of molecules need to be handled and prepared differently than others, the more we know about your system, the better the data.

 Many common laboratory chemicals used in biochemical and molecular biology research can significantly interfere with mass spectrometry experiments causing signal loss and can contaminate the instruments.
 The two biggest culprits are PEG and keratin.

 PEG is everywhere!
-It is strongly ionized but ESI or MALDI and can swamp out signal from the analyte of interest.
+It is strongly ionized by ESI or MALDI, and can swamp out signal from the analyte of interest.
 PEG has a common repeat of 44 Da in mass spectrum.
 Many detergents contain PEG including dish‐washing soaps.
 Triton X‐ 100, Tween, NP‐40 are pegylated detergents and should be avoided.
-PEG is also used to coat Chem‐wipes so if you are wiping down your lab bench/glassware etc with chem wipes you are smearing PEG everywhere.
 Removal of PEG for small molecules is very difficult and the best approach is to just avoid it (see tips below).
-If these detergents are used for protein samples the best way to remove them is by SDS‐PAGE.
 Trace amounts of PEG can ruin a mass spec experiment.
-And when I say trace I mean trace and even less than what you think trace.

 Keratin is a common protein contaminate.
 Keratin originates from skin and hair but is present in dust in the lab.